black32167/birdview/birdview/README.md

 # Birdview
 ## Abstract
-Birdview is a command-line tool enabling you to represent your work context in form of list of recently done (or planned) activities.
+Birdview is a  tool enabling you to assembly your work context in form of list of recently done or planned activities and helps to generate detailed stand-up reports.

-The tool also can try to group related activities together using [TF-IDF](https://en.wikipedia.org/wiki/Tf–idf) - based approach to determine degree of relatedness between activities.
+The tool also tries to group related activities using various hints.

 The following types of activity items are supported:
- - jira tickets
+ - Jira tickets
- - trello cards
+ - Trello cards
  - Github pull requests
+ - Google doc documents

 ## Usage
 ### Configuration